bjssacademy/quick-git/README.md

 ## Help, I've Made Changes I Don't Want To Commit!

-Relax, gitr has got you covered.
-SOmetimes you start work on somethign and it turns out all that work was rubbish and you are no longer sure what changed.
+Relax, git has got you covered.
+SOmetimes you start work on something and it turns out all that work was rubbish and you are no longer sure what changed.

 ### I've only made changes to one file I want to revert